A systematic investigation of learnability from single child linguistic input: Methods

 \subsection{Model Architectures and Training}

 \citeA{wang2023finding} investigated n-gram models, CBOWs and LSTMs.
-In contrast, our evaluation expands to 6 different model architectures, including GPT-2-style and RoBERTa-style Transformers called BabyBERTa\footnote{ Prior research has shown that a scaled-down version of RoBERTa-base termed BabyBERTa, achieves grammatical knowledge comparable to the full RoBERTa-base when trained on child-directed data \cite{huebner2021babyberta}.
+Our evaluation expands to 6 different model architectures, including GPT-2-style and RoBERTa-style Transformers called BabyBERTa\footnote{ Prior research has shown that a scaled-down version of RoBERTa-base termed BabyBERTa, trained on child-directed data, achieves grammatical knowledge comparable to the full RoBERTa-base on the Zorro benchmark \cite{huebner2021babyberta}.
 We applied their insights and will refer to our RoBERTa-based Transformer as a BabyBERTa-based Transformer in the following sections. } \cite{radford2019language, liu2019roberta, huebner2021babyberta}, in addition to LSTMs \cite{hochreiter1997long}.
 We test two model sizes of each model class.
 The comprehensive list of model architectures used is detailed in Table~\ref{model_architectures}.

 \textbf{Training objectives.} All models were trained from scratch.
 For LSTMs and GPT-2-based Transformers, the models aimed to predict the next token in a short utterance, using cross-entropy loss for training.
-For the BabyBERTa-based Transformer, the model was trained to predict randomly masked tokens, where 15\% of the tokens in each utterance were masked, and the masks were chosen anew for each batch.
+For the BabyBERTa-based Transformer, the model was trained to predict randomly masked tokens, such that 15\% of the tokens in each utterance were masked anew during each presentation.